bata24/gef/docs/FAQ.md

 This is the reason why the first time the `page2virt` command runs, it takes a long time: it parses the page tables, identifies function symbols, and internally calls `slub-dump` twice.

-Note: The `slub-dump` command itself uses the `page` to `virt` conversion function as well, resulting in a circular reference.
+Note:
-I avoid this problem by adding an option to skip this (`--skip-page2virt`).
+- The `slub-dump` command itself uses the `page` to `virt` conversion function as well, resulting in a circular reference.
+GEF avoid this problem by adding an option to skip this (`--skip-page2virt`).

 # About the Python Interface